philmish/go-gem/README.md

 git clone https://github.com/philmish/go-gem
 ```

-cd into the go-gem directory and build go-gem in your .local/bin
+cd into the go-gem directory and build go-gem in your .local/bin by using the Makefile
 ```
 cd go-gem
-go build -o ~/.local/bin/gogem cmd/main.go
+make build
 ```

 You can now call go-gem with the gogem command from you command line.